-A good place to start is the charismatic Alfama district with twisting streets that wind up to an imposing castle on one of the city’s highest hills.
-With whitewashed houses, flower-laden balconies, and red-tiles roofs, Alfama is a perfect mix of historical landmarks and charming residences.
+A good place to start is the charismatic Alfama district, with twisting streets that wind up to an imposing castle on one of the city’s highest hills.
+Alfama is a perfect mix of historical landmarks and charming residences with whitewashed houses, flower-laden balconies, and red-tiles roofs.
 You will also discover one of the most important squares in the city and the famous Liberdade Avenue.
-Make sure to look for and taste the delicious Pastel de Belem, a traditional pastry found here.
+Make sure to look for and taste the delicious Pastel de Belém, a traditional pastry found here.

 In the evening, after sampling some of the city's best seafood, be sure to visit one of the many Fado houses and experience a unique genre of Portuguese music.

 Today you'll get to discover Lisbon on a half-day tour visiting key sites and some well-kept secrets, exposing the city's unique atmosphere and authenticity.
 This will be a fun adventure as you travel around the city using the yellow tram system broken up with relaxed strolls.
 Make sure to wear a good pair of walking shoes.

 The tour includes the following:

 - Praça do Comércio: the largest of Lisbon’s plazas

 - Baixa: the 'new city,' built after the devastating 1755 earthquake

 - Praça da Figueira: Lisbon’s traditional market square